WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

-This Open Vault site (including all services, features, functionality and content available through the openvault.wgbh.org domain name, collectively, the “Site”) is owned and operated by the WGBH Educational Foundation (“WGBH”).
+This Open Vault site (including all services, features, functionality and content available through the openvault.wgbh.org domain name, collectively, the “Site”) is owned and operated by the WGBH Educational Foundation (“GBH”).
 The terms and conditions of use (the “Terms” or “Terms of Use”) set forth herein apply to all information, online communications, services, text, video, audio files, graphics, still images, links, or other material and content that